andreas-lehn/pyhedron/readme.rst

 ################################################
-Pyhedron - a polyhedron implementation in Python
+Pyhedron - a polyhedron implemented in Python
 #################################################

 There are a lot if implementations of Polyhedrons out there.